 [Incursions by Scythian Sarmatians]

 (3) Simultaneously with the above mentioned revolt of the Germans a daring Scythian outbreak against the Romans took place.
 For those called Sarmatians among the Scythians, a very populous group, stealthily crossed the Ister [Danube] river to this side of its bank.
 Attacking the Romans with great violence (which was more intense because their attack was utterly unexpected) they killed large numbers of the Roman guards.
 Among them was the consular legate, Fonteius Agrippa, who advanced to meet them and died fighting bravely.
 They then overran all the territory to the south, attacking and plundering whatever was in their way.

 Vespasian, on hearing of what had taken place and of the devastation of Moesia, dispatched Rubrius Gallus to punish the Sarmatians.
 Gallus killed multitudes of them in the ensuing battles, and the survivors fled in terror to their own country.
-After brining the war to conclusion in this way, the general further took precautions for future security by posting more numerous and stronger garrisons throughout the district.
+After bringing the war to conclusion in this way, the general further took precautions for future security by posting more numerous and stronger garrisons throughout the district.
 This was done to make passage across the river totally impossible to the barbarians.
 The war in Moesia was speedily decided in this manner.